Shobhan10/Jokes-Generator-fsjs/README.md

 - ### Learnings from this project:-

   - Learned to use `fetch()` method.
-  - Learned to handle apis.
+  - Learned to handle APIs.

 - It took around _2 hours_ to complete.